 On June 11 the cornerstone for a new administration building was laid.

 In July the Board building committee contracted with one of its own members, John F. Askins, to supply concrete and brick for the new building.
 Askins donated $5,000 worth of labor to the project and hired college boys to salvage and clean bricks from the ruins of the old campus for use in the new construction.
-In contrast, the new men’s dormitory, Wesley Hall, was to be built with new “white pressed brick.”
+In contrast, the new men’s residence hall, Wesley Hall, was to be built with new “white pressed brick.”

 On August 25, The Pentecostal Herald carried Watkins’ personal Christian testimony.